on-that-tiger-mountain/proot-for-winlator/README.md

 Okay!proot,loader,loader-m32 is need.

+delete libproot.so libproot-loader.so libproot-loader32.so in lib/arm64-v8a directory.

-rename ~/proot/src/proot to libproot.so
+move ~/proot/src/proot to lib/arm64-v8a/proot

-rename ~/proot/src/loader/loader to libproot-loader.so
+move ~/proot/src/loader/loader to lib/arm64-v8a/loader

-rename ~/proot/src/loader/loader-m32 to libproot-loader32.so
+move ~/proot/src/loader/loader-m32 to lib/arm64-v8a/loader-m32

-take libtalloc.so from termux's libtalloc deb package directly.
+take libtalloc.so.2 from termux's libtalloc deb package directly.

+move libtalloc.so.2 to lib/arm64-v8a/libtalloc.so.2

-libproot.so,libproot-loader.so,libproot-loader32.so,libtalloc.so is ready.
+proot,loader,loader-m32,libtalloc.so.2 is ready.

-And then ,modify the winlator.
+And then ,modify GuestProgramLauncherComponent.smali.

 Tips:

-termux's proot need libtalloc.so to launch.
+termux's proot need libtalloc.so.2 to launch.

 The default path is /data/data/com.termux/files/usr/lib.